JamesMessinger/swagger-server/samples/README.md

 ============================
 #### Fully-functional mock REST APIs that run in Swagger Server

-|__v1.0.0 Beta Notice !__
+|__v1.0.0 Alpha Notice !__
 |---------------------------------
-| Swagger Server v1.0.0 is still in beta, and we're still working on the samples, documentation, and walkthroughs.
+| Swagger Server v1.0.0 is still in alpha, and we're still working on the samples, documentation, and walkthroughs.
 The v1.0 API isn't totally solidified yet, so the samples may still change.

 #### Sample 1